11 best Amtrak trips from Indianapolis

 Photo by Phil Roeder/Flickr.com

 Plan a trip to Philadelphia to eat cheesesteaks and experience the birth of America.
 Top sights include the Liberty Bell, Independence Hall, Reading Terminal Market and the oldest street in North America.
-Travel time is 20.5 hours from Indianapolis, with trains arriving at the historic 30th Street Station near The Franklin Institute and Philadelphia Museum of Art.
-The city has bike rentals (be sure to check out the Schuylkill River Trail), commuter trains, subway trains, tourist trolley and rideshare services, so it’s easy to get around.
-Spring and October are pleasant times to explore the city without the crowds, or plan to properly celebrate America’s independence in Philadelphia over Fourth of July weekend.
+Travel time is 20.5 hours from Indianapolis, with trains arriving at the historic 30th Street Station.
+The city has bike rentals (be sure to check out the Schuylkill River Trail), commuter trains, subway trains, tourist trolley and rideshare services, so it’s easy to get around without a car.

 New York City